605C – Curriculum–Senior High School

 - Health – food and nutrition; safety and survival skills; family life; substance abuse and nonuse; health resources; human sexuality; human growth and development; self-esteem; stress management; inter-personal relationships; prevention and control of disease, including of sexually transmitted diseases; current clinical health issues; personal, consumer, environmental, emotional and social health; health issues.

-- Physical Education – rhythm and dance activities; body mechanics; fitness activities that increase cardiovascular endurance, muscular strength and flexibility; sports and games; tumbling and gymnastics; water safety; leisure and lifetime activities.
+- Physical Education – rhythm and dance activities; body mechanics; fitness activities; sports and games; tumbling and gymnastics; water safety; leisure and lifetime activities.

 - Music – singing, listening to, playing and using of music; reading and writing music; study of musical heritage; music as an avocation or vocation.